calcitem/GridTimer/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the same license as the project (see LICENSE file).
+By contributing, you agree that your contributions will be licensed under the Apache License 2.0 (see LICENSE file).

 ## Questions?